shmeeli/Melee-Ghost-Streamer/README.md

 ### Scene switching

+When you have connected to OBS you can enable automated stream switching.
 There are three groups of fields.
 One for starting a game, one for the end of a game, and one for the end of a set.
 In here you fill in the name of the scene OBS should switch to upon this event happening.
 Below you can enter a delay.
 You can add a sequence of scenes separated by a comma.

 Example: After a set has ended I want to instantly go to the Player Cam scene.
 Then go to the Stats scene 8 seconds later.
 And then after another 15 seconds go to the replays.